ksripathi/example-service/Readme.md

       ```

 ## Installation / Usage Instructions
+### Hardware Requirements

+1. 4 Cpus and at least 8 GB RAM
 ### To use example-service on localhost
 Please [setup]((https://bitbucket.org/sripathi2610/example-service/src/master/app/)) the example-service on local machine and follow the [API DOCUMENTATION](https://bitbucket.org/sripathi2610/example-service/src/master/app/)
 ### To setup example-service on Cloud (GCP)